jckuri/silver_robot/README.md

 This section includes the core gameplay mechanics, input controls, and how the player interacts with the game.

-**4. What is the complete list of input actions that the player can perform, and how do these actions impact the game world?**
+**4. What is the complete list of input actions that the player can perform, and how do these actions impact the game world?**<br/>
 For example, the left arrow key moves the playable character to the left.
 If a platform blocks the playable character’s path, movement is not allowed.

 Your answer here: